Coherence (film): Plot

+Hugh and Amir return.
+Hugh has a cut forehead and Amir has brought back a box he found at the other house containing a ping-pong paddle and photographs of everyone with numbers written on the backs.
+Hugh says he looked through the window of the other house and saw a table set for eight.
+They surmise the other house might be an alternate version of theirs.

-Hugh decides to write a note to leave at the other house, only for a man to approach the house and pin an exact copy of the note to their door before Hugh can go and place it on theirs.
-Emily, Kevin, Mike, and Laurie decide to go to the other house together, carrying the glow sticks for light.
-On the way there, they encounter a wandering group of exact doubles of them, carrying red glow sticks rather than blue, causing each group to flee back to their houses.
+Hugh writes a note to leave at the other house, only to find an exact copy of the note pinned to their own door.
+Emily, Kevin, Mike, and Laurie decide to go to the other house.
+On the way, they encounter another group of four people who look like them, carrying red glow sticks rather than blue.
+Each group flees back to their houses.

-Hugh goes to his car to retrieve his physicist brother's book, which explains the concept of quantum decoherence.
-They speculate that the comet has created two split realities, one of which will collapse once the comet has passed.
-They surmise that an area of dense darkness outside in the darkened neighborhood will send anyone who passes through it to a different reality's house.
-They discuss how to deal with the other house.
-An agitated Mike drinks heavily and considers killing their doubles before the doubles can kill them.
-He eventually decides to blackmail the other house's Mike into staying away from the book via a note.
+Hugh retrieves his brother's book from his car, which deals with quantum decoherence.
+They speculate that the comet has created mirror realities, one of which will collapse after the comet has passed.
+They surmise that anyone passing through a particularly dark area outside will emerge into a different reality.
+Mike drinks heavily and considers killing their doubles before the doubles can kill them.
+He decides to write a blackmail note to the other Mike to keep him from the book.

-The group realizes that Hugh and Amir, in their midst, came from the other house.
-When the two take the box and leave, they soon return carrying blue glow sticks.
-They also explain that they found two notes at the other house, leading everyone to realize that the split created far more alternate realities than just two.
+The group realizes Hugh and Amir, in their midst, came from the other house.
+The two take the box and leave, then return carrying blue glow sticks.
+They had found two notes at the other house, showing that the split created more than just two alternate realities.
 Beth sees Laurie kissing Kevin in the hallway.
 Someone outside smashes Hugh's car window.
-Emily goes to her car to retrieve the ring Kevin gave her.
-Kevin approaches her and they talk, but Emily quickly realizes she is talking to Kevin from a different reality.
+Emily retrieves the ring Kevin gave her from her car.
+Talking to Kevin, Emily realizes he is from a different reality.